The Public Practicum · NYC

 Dept. of Finance · Mamdani Administration

-Budget & Finance is tomorrow, May TBD.
+Action Plan Shareout is next.
 Action plan is due at the summit.

 Your sessions